robomex/visionOS-27-iOS-27-Object-Tracking-Demo/README.md

 ## Build
 1. Choose your Apple Developer account in Signing & Capabilities (the bundle identifier appends your team ID to prevent collisions)
-2. Build and run on the iPhone, then on the Vision Pro
+2. Build and run on the iPhone
+3. Build and run on the Vision Pro

 ## Run
 1. Launch both apps.
-They find each other over Bonjour and peer-to-peer Wi-Fi; the two devices don't need to be on the same network.
-The first connection trusts the other device's certificate and pins it.
-2. The Vision Pro will automatically enter an immersive space.
-Point both devices at the red milk carton and hold still for a second to calibrate the devices.
+2. Point both devices at the red milk carton and hold still for a second to calibrate the devices.
 3. On the iPhone, press and hold an item in the carousel and drag it onto the table.
 Three items make the meal, in the order you drop them.
 4. On the Vision Pro, close your eyes and follow the sound.
 A low pulsing tone plays from the item you're after, faster and higher as your hand gets close; a sting plays when you touch it.
 Pick it up and a brighter tone plays from where it needs to be placed, faster and higher as you near it.
 The placement tone holds steady for a second when the object is correctly placed, then a chime plays.
 A soft tick means the Vision Pro can't see the item or your hand right now.